jnovack/autossh/README.md

 however, you can tunnel other services such as redis (port: 6379), elasticsearch (port: 9200) or good old http (port: 80) and https (port: 443).

+#### KEY_FILE

+Specify where to look for SSH key file.
+By default it is in `/id_rsa` but if you want to keep it in more secure environment e.g. Docker Secrets, you can override it.

 ### Docker Volumes

 #### /id_rsa